Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 ![Database schema](/Files/Documents/FINAL_PORTFOLIO/Final_database_UML.png)

-Database for Final Release realizes the context and provides flexibility for extension.
-We decided to systematize given tables by having a subtable for each Category.
+Database for Final Release realises the context and provides flexibility for extension.
+We decided to systematise given tables by having a subtable for each Category.
 Such subtable's row would be represented by a Criterion - columns stay the same (Bands).
 The database schema can be divided into two parts: first represents the coursework, second represents marks for students.

 **Storing courseworks**
 [All classes have id of type Long]